-Below is a diagram of a geothermal power station, this diagram outlines the basic design of a dry steam power plant.
-This dry steam geothermal power station design is one of the oldest, dating back to the early 1900’s, yet it’s design and simplicity still makes this design efficient in todays environment.
+Below is a diagram of a geothermal power station.
+The diagram outlines the basic design of a dry steam power plant – one of the oldest designs dating back to the early 1900s.
+The simplicity of this design ensures dry steam power plants are highly efficient, even in today’s environment.

-The steam as shown by the arrows in the diagram, rises up to the turbine, which then turns the turbine as the steam is at a very high pressure, which then allows the turbine to turn the generator, resulting in the production of geothermal power.
+The steam in the production well (as shown by the arrows in the diagram) rises up to the turbine.
+The steam is of very high pressure and is able to turn the turbine.
+This then allows the turbine to turn the generator, thus resulting in the production of geothermal power.

 Another important advantage of the use of an injection well (as shown in the power station diagram) is to avoid subsidence.
 This is very important in areas where geothermal power stations, homes, industry or businesses co-exist together, as subsidence can cause substantial damage to many properties.

 The subsidence from geothermal power plants without the presence of an injection well is caused when large amounts of fluids are extracted from low lying rocks, and not replaced.
 This can leave large areas deep within the ground which will, over time, subside back into position.

 The use of geothermal power in California is a prime example of where the use of injection wells in a geothermal power plants design is extremely important.